lbjlaq/Antigravity-Manager/docs/zai/implementation.md

   - If per-server flag is false -> returns 404 for that endpoint.
 - No z.ai key is required from MCP clients:
   - the proxy injects the stored `proxy.zai.api_key` when calling z.ai.
-- Remote MCP routes are streamed back to the client; local MCP routes return JSON-RPC responses directly.
+- Remote MCP routes are streamed back to the client (typically `text/event-stream`), and the proxy forwards `mcp-session-id` response headers so clients can continue the session.

 Note:
 - These endpoints are still subject to the proxy’s auth middleware depending on `proxy.auth_mode`.